Villa of the Mysteries: History

 The villa was built in the 2nd century BC and reached its period of maximum splendor during the Augustan age when it was considerably enlarged and embellished.
 Recent research, however, has posited that the villa was built in the early 1st century BC around the time of Sulla.
 This analysis is based on stratigraphic evidence and the dating of the Second Style frescoes, which are the earliest decoration in the villa stylistically dating to the early 1st century BC.
 After construction, it was then a villa urbana, which is a type of suburban villa, with large rooms and hanging gardens, in a panoramic position.
 Following the earthquake of 62 AD, it fell into disrepair, as did much of the city, and was transformed into a villa rustica with the addition of agricultural equipment such as a wine press.
 The building was then mainly used for the production and sale of wine.

 The ownership of the Villa is unknown, as is the case with many private homes in Pompeii.
 A bronze seal was found in the villa that names L. Istacidius Zosimus, a freedman of the powerful Istacidii family, who was either the owner of the Villa or the overseer of its reconstruction after the earthquake of 62 AD.
-The presence of a statue of Livia, wife of Augustus, has led some historians to suggest that she was the owner.
+The presence of a statue of Livia, wife of Augustus, has led some historians to suggest that she was a previous owner.
+The remains of a bronze-trimmed saddled horse help some scholars to suggest a high-ranking official, possibly military, occupied the villa at the time of its demise.

 Discovery and excavation

-The villa, initially called Villa Item, was uncovered between 1909 and 1910 in an excavation conducted by Giuseppe Spano; a more in-depth investigation was carried out between 1929 and 1930 by Amadeo Maiuri, following the expropriation imposed by the Italian State.

-Important restoration and conservation work on the frescoes took place from 2013 to 2015.

-In 2018, archaeologists discovered the unique remains of harnessed horses.
-The stable was excavated following the discovery in 2017 of illegal tunnels around the walls of the villa to steal artifacts, which had destroyed one of the bodies.
+The villa, initially called Villa Item, named after its discoverer, Aurelio Item, was uncovered between 1909 and 1910 in an excavation conducted by Giuseppe Spano; a more in-depth investigation was carried out between 1929 and 1930 by Amadeo Maiuri, following the expropriation imposed by the Italian State.
+From 2013 to 2015, important restoration and conservation work on the frescoes and floor mosaics took place.
+In 2017, illegal tunnels around the walls of the villa that had been used to steal artifacts were found.
+This sparked the 2018 excavation of the stables on the villa's ground, where archaeologists discovered the unique remains of harnessed horses.